-2.3.3 RISK APPETITE AND TOLERANCE STATEMENTS
+2.3.3 RISK APPETITE AND TOLERANCE STATEMENT

 Each year, the ARPC Board reviews the Risk Appetite and Tolerance Statement as part of the annual strategic workshop held by the Board, together with the Executive Management team.
-ARPC's risk register is regularly reviewed to capture new or emerging risks. and monitor risk target levels and ratings for potential changes.
-The ARPC Board receives regular reporting, sourced from the risk register, on risks which are outside tolerance levels, the status of risk controls, and any risk incidents that may occur.
+ARPC's risk register is regularly reviewed to capture new or emerging risks and monitor risk target levels and ratings for potential changes.
+The ARPC Board receives a risk report at every meeting, sourced from the risk register, on risks which are outside tolerance levels, the status of risk controls, and any risk incidents that may occur.